Role of Project Manager in Software Development - DO OK

 2. Decision making - each day the PM needs to make decisions and communicate them.
 Hence Project Managers need to collect all the information and be able to make the right moves.

 3. Problem-solving - each problem has a root cause, so Project Managers should work with team members together with a client's representative to identify those root causes and solve problems.
-Ability to improve the way delivery teams work and learn from mistakes is an added value for every software project.
+The ability to improve the way delivery teams work and learn from mistakes is an added value for every software project.

 4. Communication - many studies show that communication is a crucial factor for project success.
 The graph below presents how poor communication affects the project’s cost and schedule.
 To prevent the impact of poor communication, each Project Manager should communicate clearly and effectively.